This Spaghetti Verde is made with poblano peppers, chili powder, milk, cream cheese, garlic, feta cheese, cilantro and tossed in cooked spaghetti.

-This Spaghetti Verde is such a simple easy dish that everyone will love.
+This Spaghetti Verde, or Green Spaghetti, is such a simple easy dish that everyone will love.
 This homemade sauce is a great combination of cheesy poblano sauce.
 The best part of this recipe is that it takes 20 minutes to make, and it is so delicious.
 If you are looking for a fast delicious pasta, this is the one.
 This is by far one of my favorite recipes ever.
 The combination of the poblano peppers, milk, cream cheese, garlic and spaghetti.
 You can make this with bow ties, rigatoni, or linguini.
 Don’t forget to make a little garlic bread to serve on the side.

 Jump to: